qkzk/qdb/readme.md

 # DONE

+## Changelog

 1. [lexer](./lexer.c)
 2. [parser](./parser.c)
 3. [executer](./executer.c)
 4. [repl](./repl.c)

-# Changelog

-1. compare tokens without case
+5. compare tokens without case
-2. request should end with ;
+6. request should end with ;
-3. repl navigation up, down (in memory only)
+7. repl navigation up, down (in memory only)
-4. FIX: table name should be unique
+8. FIX: table name should be unique
-5. .read requests from file
+9. .read requests from file
-6. FIX: tokens keyword should be converted to uppercase
+10. FIX: tokens keyword should be converted to uppercase
-7. FIX: wrong colname for primary key when lenght 1
+11. FIX: wrong colname for primary key when lenght 1
-8. FIX: selecting a wrong table segfault
+12. FIX: selecting a wrong table segfault
-9. comments: every thing after # is ignored
+13. comments: everything after # is ignored
-10. FIX: create table with only 1 col segfautls
+14. FIX: create table with only 1 col segfautls
-11. FIX: some tables can't be found in repl... (wrong copying of node value...)
+15. FIX: some tables can't be found in repl... (wrong copying of node value...)
-12. select \* from table
+16. select \* from table
-13. BUG. drop moves the tables in wrong order.
+17. FIX. drop moves the tables in wrong order.
 Must run through the table in ascending order and move right to left.

 ## BUGS & TODO

 1. .save & .open [binn](https://github.com/liteserver/binn?tab=readme-ov-file#usage-example)
+2. insert into table **values**

+## Ambitions

+### Requests & syntax

+1. join & foreign key
+   many more tokens & parser & table edition... then how to join them properly that ? check while creating, check for every insertion...
+2. Agregate functions (sum, avg, max etc.) difficult (lexer more keyword, parser those expression, call aggregate on result... so store them)
+3. Order by, Distinct, Limit
+   - limit easy
+   - distinct & order by requires storing, distinct is easier
+4. null values when inserting
+   change the parser, create a null value which isn't 0 (???)
+   - float ?
+0 ???
+   - int ? store x+1, retrieve x-1, compare x+1, then 0 is NULL
+5. autoincrement pk
+   requires another table just for that and check after every insertion
+6. binary data
+   another type, must read from something and specify maxsize
+7. something from **select**
+   need to create table from select and simply display them... not that hard

+### Backend

+1. Store the data in B-trees